St. John’s wort is a herb that has long been thought to have medicinal qualities, especially for the treatment of depression.

 Nowadays, St. John’s wort is widely used in Europe, especially Germany, as an herbal treatment for depression.
 Its therapeutic use has grown elsewhere in the world in the last 20 years.

-In the United States (U.S.), the Food and Drug Administration (FDA) has not approved it either as an over-the-counter (OTC) or prescription drug to treat depression.
+In the United States (U.S.), the Food and Drug Administration (FDA)

 However, not all research was consistently reliable.